 Even though it can be challenging, it’s important to keep connected.
 Maintaining healthy friendships improves mental health, including memory and focus.

 Quick tip: Even a quick chat with a neighbor while shopping or another parent at the park can help keep your social connections going.

-Quick tip: Use your phone or a voice memo function to easily capture your notes and call them back.
+Quick tip: Use your phone or a voice memo function to easily capture your notes.

 Quick tip: If you’re having trouble finding time, try incorporating baby into your workouts with a stroller or infant carrier.

 Quick tip: Delegate where you can and prioritize the things that are most important.
 Go easy on yourself and try to set realistic expectations of what can be accomplished.

 Making time to relax and recharge can seem impossible when there is so much going on, but it’s actually necessary.
 You can’t function at your best when you’re stressed and overwhelmed.
 When you give yourself permission to recharge, you’ll be more focused and alert and even have more energy to get through your to-do list.
 Studies show that simple things such as mindfulness can help you relax, decrease stress, and improve mood and cognitive functioning (9).